 An iodine deficiency can also cause an enlarged thyroid gland, known as a goiter.

 - iodized table salt

 - whole eggs

-Iodine deficiency is relatively uncommon in the United States due to the use of iodized table salt, but it is more common in other areas around the world.
+Iodine deficiency is relatively uncommon in the United States due to the wide use of iodized table salt, but it is prevalent in other areas.

 Selenium is a micronutrient that plays a role in the production of thyroid hormones and has antioxidant activity.
-The thyroid tissue naturally contains selenium.
+Thyroid tissue naturally contains it.

-A review article published in the International Journal of Endocrinology found that maintaining selenium levels in the body helps people avoid thyroid disease and promote overall health.
+A 2017 review found that maintaining selenium levels in the body helps people avoid thyroid disease and promotes overall health.